If you’re like most people, you probably overwater your plants from time to time.

 When the plant is overwatered, the roots cannot take up enough water to support the leaves, causing them to droop.

-Peace lily Drooping leaves can also be a sign that the plant is dehydrated, as it’s trying to conserve water.
+Peace lily Drooping leaves can also be a sign that it is dehydrated, as it’s trying to conserve water.

-If you see that your Peace Lily leaves are drooping, it’s important to figure out why the plant is overwatered.
+If you see that your Peace Lily leaves are drooping, it’s important to figure out why it is overwatered.

 5. Brown Leaf Tips